SynchrOHnize/office-hours-app/README.md

-# OHSync
+# OHsync

 <https://ohsync.me>

-**OHSync** is an application that allows UF professors and TAs to publish office hours in a systematic way, and allows students to view these office hours.
+**OHsync** is an application that allows UF professors and TAs to publish office hours in a systematic way, and allows students to view these office hours.

 ## Getting Started